Dumont Woman Killed Blocks From Home Where Cresskill Woman Was Slain

 SEE: Lodi Man Charged With Murdering Cresskill Mom, Daughter Charged With Helping Dump Body

+The majority of killings in Bergen County for many years have been domestic-related.

-The suspect in the Dumont killing was being interviewed by detectives from the Bergen County Prosecutor's Major Crimes Unit, which is heading the investigation.
+The suspect in the Dumont slaying, whom neighbors identified as the victim's husband, was being interviewed by detectives from the Bergen County Prosecutor's Major Crimes Unit, which is heading the investigation.

 They were assisted by police from multiple towns -- including Dumont -- as well as Bergen County sheriff's officers and the Bergen County Sheriff's Bureau of Criminal Identification, which collected evidence.